EricZinda/Perplexity/docs/pxHowTo/pxHowTo095LocativePrepositions.md

 ## Verbs and Locative Prepositions
-If the user types the phrase:
+Locative prepositions like "in" specify the location of something, but they can be used in several different ways.
+We'll examine them via the phrase:

 > copy "foo" in "/documents"